Research

 Smirnova I, Shannon A, & Teplitskiy M. “The effect of trainee career intentions on mentor’s interest in the trainee: Experimental evidence from academia.”

 Here, we test whether a trainee’s career intentions causally affect mentorship availability in the setting of PhD programs.
 We hypothesized that principal investigators (PIs) would view industry-focused trainees less favorably than academia-focused ones due to concerns about skills, commitment, and PIs’ own career benefits.
-We also expected the industry penalty to be larger among PIs at prestigious institutions, with fewer industry connections and longer careers.
-We tested these hypotheses with an audit experiment where a fictional prospective PhD student emailed immunology and microbiology PIs about mentorship.
-The student’s career intention was randomly described as “applied research in industry” (n = 1000), “basic research in academia” (n = 1000) or with no description (control, n = 442).
-All emails highlighted the student’s great academic record to address concerns about skills.
+We tested this with an audit experiment where a fictional PhD candidate emailed immunology and microbiology PIs about mentorship.
 Contrary to expectations, PIs responded similarly across all conditions (industry: 55%, academia: 60%, control: 59%).
-Treatment effects showed little variation based on the PIs’ institution prestige, industry connections, and career length.
+Treatment effects showed little variation based on the PIs’ institution prestige, industry ties, and career length.
 These findings suggest that PIs do not discriminate against high-skill prospective trainees based on their career interests.
 If trainees’ career intentions do causally decrease mentorship availability or quality, it likely occurs later in the pipeline.

 R&R, Strategic Management Journal